ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.discovery/README.md

 [![Downloads](https://img.shields.io/npm/dm/iobroker.discovery.svg)](https://www.npmjs.com/package/iobroker.discovery)
 **Detect devices with all known methods.**

-This is a special adapter, that tries to find all possible devices, that can be reachable from host.
+This is a special adapter that tries to find all possible devices that can be reachable from the iobroker host.
 Just now it can detect via ping, UPnP (serial planned).

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**